CoTraderCore/COT-Fund-Bank/README.md

 #Possible versions bugs
-1) We need add param destAddress in trade function, for change dest from fund to bunk for now this param hardcode to this.
+1) We need add param destAddress in trade function, for change dest from fund to bank for now this param hardcode to this.
 So can be some frontend issue.

+#Thoughts
+1) trade in bank should be write as abstract param, so fund pass trade as param to bank contract execute trade function, and bank just executes a transaction with bank balance, all logic is written in fund, all logic can be change, bank independent of logic

+2) do same abstract things with rebalance to avoid extra transactions

+3) maybe if we do full abstract we can remove param destAddress